 My goal is to publish new posts twice a week — Mondays and Thursdays.
 However, if you don’t see a new post on Thursday, it’s because I was too busy, so please look for a new one the following Monday.

-Click here to check my website for the latest items and to look around.
-I always strive to offer the finest objects for sale on my website and at every show.There are many items for sale, sold items with prices and free lessons about glass and lamps.
+I always strive to offer the finest objects for sale on my website and at every show.
+I will continue to list more as often as possible.
+Please click here to take a look.There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.